Active case

 Volatile organic compounds (VOCs) were discovered in the drinking water from two water treatment facilities at Camp Lejeune in 1982.
 The VOCs found in the water include:

-The Agency for Toxic Substances and Disease Registry (ATSDR) has researched potential harm to people who lived or worked at Camp Lejeune during the period when water was contaminated.
-Its research has shown a potential link between PCE and TCE exposure and incidences of kidney cancer in people who worked and lived on the base.
+The Agency for Toxic Substances and Disease Registry (ATSDR) researched potential harm to people who lived or worked at Camp Lejeune during the period when water was contaminated.
+Its research showed a potential link between PCE and TCE exposure and incidences of kidney cancer in people who worked and lived on the base.

-To address the health problems experienced by people who lived at or visited Camp Lejeune for at least 30 days between August 1953 and December 1987, Congress passed the Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022.
-As part of this legislation, a provision called the Camp Lejeune Justice Act allows a temporary window of time for people and the estate’s of people hurt by their toxic exposure to VOCs at Camp Lejeune to seek compensation from the Department of the Navy (DON).
-If the DON denies or does not timely resolve a person’s administrative claim, the person may file a lawsuit such as a Camp Lejeune kidney cancer lawsuit.
+In part to address the health problems experienced by people who lived at or visited Camp Lejeune for at least 30 days between August 1953 and December 1987, Congress passed the Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022.

 How to file a Camp Lejeune kidney cancer claim

-The Camp Lejeune Justice Act requires that people who believe they’ve been exposed to VOCs at Camp Lejeune file an administrative claim directly with the Department of Navy.
-The claim must be able to demonstrate that the claimant:
+The deadline to file a claim has passed.
+The Camp Lejeune Justice Act required toxic water victims to file an administrative claim directly with the DON.
+The claim had to demonstrate that the claimant:

 Deadlines for filing Camp Lejeune kidney cancer compensation claims